SnailCharger/davan690.github.io/_posts/2019-05-10-contributing-page.md

 ---
-title: "Contributing with GIThub"
+title: Contributing with GIThub
+subtitle: Draft
 permalink: /Contributing.html
 layout: post
-header:
-  overlay_color: "444444"
+tags: ["phd", "invasive", "overview"]
 ---

 We are really glad you're reading this!
 We need volunteer contributors for making the statistics network successful.
 Please do not hesitate to contact us via any way works best for you.